neatplusone/download-tiles-referer/README.md

 ## Known Issues

-### pkg_resources deprecation warning
+### pkg_resources deprecation warning (FIXED)
-You may see a warning about `pkg_resources` being deprecated.
-This warning comes from the landez library (v2.5.0) which is a dependency of this tool.
-The warning is harmless and doesn't affect functionality.
-This tool itself has been updated to use modern setuptools configuration (pyproject.toml).
+The landez library (v2.5.0) uses the deprecated `pkg_resources.parse_version`.
+This has been addressed in this fork by:
+- Suppressing the deprecation warning
+- Monkey-patching to use the modern `packaging.version.parse` instead
+- The warning should no longer appear when running the tool

 ### Database locking with high zoom levels
 When downloading many tiles (especially at zoom levels 10+), you may encounter SQLite "database is locked" errors.
 To mitigate this: